gooh/gooh.github.com/_posts/2013-08-19-How-to-become-a-professional-developer.md

 I've got an eMail today.
 The sender wanted to let me know that he was impressed by the clarity of one my answers on Stack Overflow.
 I admit I am flattered each time this happens, because knowing that my contribution helped someone feels good.

 He then asked me whether there was any general advice I'd like to pass on to a young developer.
-That was a rather difficult question for me, because anwering concrete questions on Stack Overflow is quite different from giving general advice to an aspiring developer.
+That was a rather difficult question for me, because answering concrete questions on Stack Overflow is quite different from giving general advice to an aspiring developer.

+General advice is hard.
 Basically, if you are too prescriptive, you sound like an elitist bigot.
 But when you are new to something, concrete advice might be more helpful.

-So I chose to do both, explaining the things I learned to value in my career, as well as offering some reading I know most of my fellow developers would agree is worth learning.
+So I chose to do both, explain the things I learned to value in my career, as well as offering some reading I know most of my fellow developers would agree is worth learning.

 After I had send my reply, he wrote again stating that this was exactly what he was hoping for, which obviously made me happy again.